Tensor-Network study of Ising model on infinite hyperbolic dodecahedral lattice: Cubic Lattice

 Setting them $m =3$ and $m =4$ improves the critical temperatures to $T_{\rm c}=4.7157$ and $T_{\rm c}=4.6959$, respectively.
 Yet, these results are insufficient to reach the accuracy of $T_{\rm c} = 4.51152322$ by the Monte Carlo simulations~\cite{3DIMMC} or $T_{\rm c} = 4.511546$ by TN studies~\cite{3DIMHOTRG, 3DIMHOTRG2}.

-Linearly increasing the bond dimension improves the accuracy of the critical temperature only slowly.
-As we show in detail in Sec.~V.C., this is caused by a power-law decay of decreasingly ordered eigenvalues of the reduced density matrix.
+The CTMRG method adapted on the cubic lattice cannot correctly calculate the magnetic critical exponents.
+The reason is discussed in Appendix~\ref{ApC}, where we demonstrate that the correlation length does not increase as $\xi \propto m$ at the phase-transition temperature while increasing the bond dimension $m$.
+Increasing the bond dimension linearly improves the accuracy of the critical temperature only very slowly.
+This is caused by a power-law decay of decreasingly ordered eigenvalues of the reduced density matrix.
 (On the other hand, exponentially decaying eigenvalues are present in the weakly correlated regime, i.e., away from the phase transitions.)
 Therefore, a small increase in the bond dimensions $m_{\rm L}$ and $m_{\rm P}$ does not provide remarkable improvements when the eigenvalues decrease as a power law.
-The critical-temperature dependence on $m_{\rm L}$ and $m_{\rm P}$ is investigated in Sec.~\ref{error}.
+The critical-temperature dependence on $m_{\rm L}$ and $m_{\rm P}$ is investigated in App.~\ref{ApD}.

-Implementing the Python tensor libraries, the fully optimized code still demands considerable computational resources.
+To analyze the 3D lattices, we built a new CTMRG code using the \texttt{numpy} Python library without advanced TN libraries such as \texttt{quimb} or \texttt{tenpy}.
+The fully optimized code still demands considerable computational resources.
 For an arbitrary spin-$\frac{(n-1)}{2}$ model ($n=2$ for the 2-state Ising model), the computation cost has been optimized down to ${\cal O}[n m_{\rm L}^7 m_{\rm P}^8]$ for the cubic lattice.
 Setting $m \geq 5$ exceeds 1.5 TB of RAM, and the computational time on hundreds of CPUs is enormous (from a couple of weeks to months for converged data for a single temperature value near the phase transition).